Are you eligible for Financial Aid?

 - You are a citizen of the Federated States of Micronesia, the Republic of the Marshall Islands, or the Republic of Palau.
 If this is the case, you may be eligible for only certain types of federal student aid:

 - Citizens of the Republic of Palau are eligible for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and Federal Work-Study.

 - Citizens of the Federal States of Micronesia and the Republic of the Marshall Islands are eligible for Federal Pell Grants only.

 Deferred Action for Childhood Arrivals (DACA)

 Undocumented students, including DACA recipients, are not eligible for federal student aid, but may still be eligible for state or college aid, in addition to private scholarships.
+Virginia students are eligible for the Virginia Alternative State Aid (VASA) Application is they meet the Virginia residency requirements.
 Please feel free to contact the Office of Financial Aid at (540) 654-2468 for more information.

 Non-Degree Seeking Students

 Students enrolled in a non-degree certificate or non-credit programs are not eligible for federal aid.